How PredictHQ’s predicted viewership for Live TV Events works

 NCAA Men’s Basketball

-We will continue to expand our sports coverage in the US and into Europe, as well as explore other key television events over the coming months and into 2021.
+The data also includes the top 100 sports games based on viewership that includes golf tournaments and boxing matches.
+We will continue to expand our sports coverage in the US and into Europe, as well as explore other key television events.
 While we can’t share all of our methodology publicly, we have covered some of the most asked questions below.

 What factors impact the viewership of a game?

 Our model uses more than 20 distinct features to pinpoint the expected viewership of a game.
-Throughout our early testing and beta with a handful of major customers, we were able to identify some significant impacts.
+Throughout our testing with a handful of major customers, we were able to identify some significant impacts.
 These include:

 Game day and time: Weekend evening games usually attract more viewers (and drive more fast food orders) than weekend afternoon or weeknight games.
 For example for one of our early access customers, an afternoon NFL game contributes ~5% increase in sales, whereas an evening game drives a ~13% increase.